Axion Poltergeist

 If axion DM is produced by the rotation via the kinetic misalignment, its mass $m_a$ is related to $Y_\theta$ as $C m_a Y_\theta \simeq 0.44\, \text{eV}$~\cite{Co:2021lkc}, where $C$ is a constant that is expected to be $\mathcal O(1)$ and its exact value is not yet determined.
 In this work, we take $C=1$ as a reference value.

 Since $P$ is a complex field, the perturbations of $P$ in general have two modes.
-However, after the oscillating radial mode is dissipated, in the limit where the rotation is rapid, $m_S\gg \mathcal H/a, k/a$, one mode can be integrated out so that the perturbations are effectively those of one-component fluid~\cite{Co:2021lkc}.
+However, after the oscillating radial mode is dissipated, in the limit where the rotation is rapid, $m_S\gg \mathcal H/a, k/a$, one mode can be integrated out so that the perturbations are effectively those of one-component (adiabatic) fluid~\cite{Co:2021lkc}.
 The equation-of-state parameter $w$ of the axion rotation in this model is derived in Ref.~\cite{Co:2021lkc}.
-We compute the sound speed of the rotation in the fluid picture, $c_s^2 = w - w'/(3 \mathcal H(1+w))$, which is shown in Fig.~\ref{fig:phi}.
-One can see that, for $d\ll1$, the sound speed changes rapidly around the matter-to-kination transition.
-This rapid change of the sound speed is the origin of the Poltergeist mechanism. $d\ll1$ is natural when the UV theory enjoys approximate $Z_2$ symmetry.
+We compute the sound speed of the rotation by using the adiabatic sound speed $c_s^2 = p'/\rho'= w - w'/(3 \mathcal H(1+w))$, which is shown in Fig.~\ref{fig:phi}.
+See also SM for the derivation of this adiabatic relation from the definition of the sound speed ($c_s^2 \equiv \delta p/\delta \rho$) for a rotating complex field.
+We follow the evolution of the energy density and the pressure by using the field equation and the expression of the energy momentum tensor (see SM and Ref.~\cite{Co:2021lkc}).
+In Fig.~\ref{fig:phi}, one can see that, for $d\ll1$, the sound speed changes rapidly around the matter-to-kination transition.
+This rapid change of the sound speed is the origin of the poltergeist mechanism. $d\ll1$ is natural when the UV theory enjoys approximate $Z_2$ symmetry.
 For convenience, we define $\eta_\kk$ as the time when $c_s^2 = 0.95$ and use this as the beginning of the KD era throughout this work.
 Note that the evolution of the normalized gravitational potential as a function of $\eta/\eta_\kk$ depends only on $d$ and the wavenumber $k\eta_\kk$.

 We here explain our fiducial setup.
 We consider a scale-invariant power spectrum for the curvature perturbations with the cutoff scales: